ivorygrant/fintech_module1/README.md

 This repository contains code for Module 1

+To run the application, clone this repo and run the following command:

+`streamlit run pychain.py`

 The tasks for this module were to:

 1. Create a new data class named Record.
 This class will serve as the blueprint for the financial transaction records that the blocks of the ledger will store.